Burn Ban

 We are actively working to improve and adapt the PTCT for recreational use, which makes it a dynamic state park with ongoing projects that that could temporarily impact access.

-Section Attractions and Highlights
+Attractions and highlights

 You have the opportunity to pass by two historic train depots, including the South Cle Elum Depot and the soon-to-be-renovated Kittitas Depot.
-To schedule a tour of the South Cle Elum Depot, please call 509-856-4121.
+To schedule a tour of the South Cle Elum Depot, please call (509) 856-4121

-The shrubsteppe landscape of eastern Washington is a great place to see colorful summer wildflowers and bird species that you won't find in any other part of the state, including sage grouse.
+The shrub-steppe landscape of eastern Washington is a great place to see colorful summer wildflowers and bird species that you won't find in any other part of the state, including sage grouse.

 Camping

 Camping is available first-come, first-served at the Beverly Dunes OHV Area managed by the Department of Natural Resources.
 This area may fill up on weekends with RVs, ATVs and dirt bikes.
-There is no water available, so please come prepared.

-Rock climbing involves inherent risks, and climbers are responsible for their own safety and the safety of others.
+Rock climbing involves inherent risks and climbers are responsible for their own safety and the safety of others.